yehia67/documentation/iota-go/0.1/how-to-guides/create-account.md

 Accounts are made up of many addresses that are in either an active or expired state.
 The state of an address determines whether it can be used in a withdrawal or a deposit.

-The term _withdrawal_ is used to refer to the use of CDAs in [input transactions](root://iota-basics/0.1/concepts/bundles-and-transactions.md) where IOTA tokens are withdrawn from an address.
-A withdrawal can involve multiple expired CDAs, depending on total deposit amount and the balance of the CDAs.
+The term _withdrawal_ refers to the use of CDAs in [input transactions](root://iota-basics/0.1/concepts/bundles-and-transactions.md) where IOTA tokens are withdrawn from an address.
+A withdrawal can involve multiple expired CDAs, depending on the total deposit amount.

-The term _deposit_ is used to refer to the use of CDAs in outputs transactions where IOTA tokens are deposited into an address.
+The term _deposit_ refers to the use of CDAs in outputs transactions where IOTA tokens are deposited into an address.

 You can't withdraw tokens from an active address, but depositors can deposit tokens into them.